 Instructions

-- In the stock pot, melt butter and add in olive oil.
+- Chop up onion and mince garlic.
+In the stock pot, melt butter and add in olive oil.
 Add in onion, garlic and carrots.

-- Add in flour, stir into butter and olive oil immediately to create a roux.
+- Cook until onions are translucent and garlic is fragrant.
+Add in flour, whisk into butter and olive oil immediately to create a roux.
 Let the roux cook 1-2 minutes.

-- Add in chicken broth and chicken stock, stirring the roux into the liquid as it pours.
+- Add in chicken broth and chicken stock, whisking the roux into the liquid as it pours.
+Bring the soup to a simmer.
+Simmer on medium heat for 15 minutes or until the soup begins to thicken.

 Notes